jaimiles23/leetCode/README.md

 # leetCode Problems
-This repository contains my write-ups for different challenges from [leetCode.com](https://leetcode.com/problems/self-dividing-numbers/).
+This repository contains my write-ups for different challenges from [leetCode.com](https://leetcode.com/problems/).

 ## Getting Started
-leetCode problems are readily accessible on anyone's computer.
-These solutions can be submitted directly into the console for each problem.
+leetCode problems are readily accessible on the browser.
+The name of each folder corresponds to the problem listed on leetCode.
+Solutions to each problem may be pasted directly into the browser console and submitted.

 ## Navigating
 Each directory represents a leetcode problem.
 In each folder, you may find: